giovantenne/CG1/README.md

 - Your phone/computer should prompt you with a login/welcome page.
 If not you can simply browse to the following address: http://172.217.28.1.
 You should then be able to see and access the device setup interface.
 - On the menu click “Configure new AP”.
 You should then be presented with a list of existing WiFi networks.
 - Click on your network SSID name, enter your passphrase and click “Apply”.
-- Enjoy :-)

 After the first setup, may  you want to change your currency pair, adjust the number of decimal digits or change the display brightness, you can simply browse to the address shown on the display during the booting process after the logo.
 Before doing so, please ensure  to be connected to the same WiFi network.

 You also can easily update the device firmware by downloading the latest version, if needed, from the following link: https://github.com/giovantenne/CG1/releases

 You can check the firmware version you are currently running  by simply  looking at the display during the booting process, below the bitcoin logo.
-Based on the tips received, I will keep releasing new versions with any necessary bug fixes and improvements.

 ## Setup video tutorial